-BBQ Chicken with Avocado Mango Salsa is fast and fresh.
+BBQ Chicken with Avocado Mango Salsa is fast and delicious.
 Add a pop of fresh flavor to dinner tonight!

 Just a quick post to tell you about din-din and share a super easy recipe that was very refreshing on this HOT (83 degrees!) day – BBQ Chicken with Avocado Mango Salsa!